brianbad/Congo.com-API/README.md

-# express-server
+# Congo.com API

-express-server currently is a very basic REST API build with NodeJS, Express.js, and MySQL.
+Congo.com API is a REST API built with NodeJS, Express.js, and MySQL.
+This API is to be used by our fake online store Congo.com.

 ## Developer Setup Guide